 University of Wisconsin–Madison Arboretum

 Nature lovers will be in their element at the University of Wisconsin-Madison Arboretum.
-Spend a few hours exploring the diversity of the preserved and restored ecological areas, from marshes to forests, lakeside shores to prairie land.
+Spend a few hours exploring the diversity of the preserved and restored ecological areas, from marshes to forests and lakeside shores to prairie land.

 Watch a short film in the Arboretum Visitor Center about the arboretum’s mission to preserve local ecology since 1925.
-Wear your best hiking shoes before hitting over 20 miles of trails, some paved, some dirt, and all boasting gorgeous views.
+Lace up your hiking shoes to hit up over 20 miles of trails, some paved, some dirt, and all boasting gorgeous views.
 Begin at the restored Curtis Prairie, past tall grasses and wildflowers.

 Frolic through 35 acres of blooming crabapple trees, conifers, and lilacs, fragrant in the air in Longenecker Horticultural Gardens.
 Step into a fairytale passing under the whimsical Troia Arch, surrounded by purples and pinks of the garden.